×

 Care of Candlenut and Creeping Juniper

-Care of Candlenut and Creeping Juniper include pruning, fertilizers, watering etc. Candlenut pruning is done No pruning needed and Creeping Juniper pruning is done Remove damaged leaves, Remove dead branches and Remove dead leaves.
+Care of Candlenut and Creeping Juniper include pruning, fertilizers, watering etc. Candlenut pruning is done and Creeping Juniper pruning is done Remove damaged leaves, Remove dead branches and Remove dead leaves.
 In summer Candlenut needs Lots of watering and in winter, it needs Average Water.
 Whereas, in summer Creeping Juniper needs Lots of watering and in winter, it needs Average Water.